Basingstoke and Deane: History

 The new district was initially named Basingstoke, after its largest town.
 Charter trustees were established for the area of the former borough of Basingstoke, allowing the district councillors representing that area to choose one of their number to take the title of mayor, continuing Basingstoke's series of mayors dating back to 1641.
 On 20 January 1978 the district was renamed Basingstoke and Deane and granted borough status, allowing the chair of the council to take the title of mayor instead, with the charter trustees being dissolved at the same time.
 The name Deane was chosen to represent the rural parts of the borough as it was said by the council to be the area's smallest village.

+In March 2026, the government announced that it would abolish the borough in 2028 as part of local government reform across Hampshire.
+These proposals were withdrawn in September 2026.

 Governance

 Basingstoke and Deane Borough Council provides district-level services.
 County-level services are provided by Hampshire County Council.
 Much of the borough is covered by civil parishes, which form a third tier of local government, although the main urban area of Basingstoke is an unparished area.